-Feasibility-level cost estimates were developed at FY 22 price levels.
+Feasibility-level cost estimates were developed at the October 2019 price level.
 A detailed "Basis of Cost Estimate" that outlines cost assumptions appears in the Cost Engineering Appendix.
 Potential risk events were evaluated and incorporated into a risk model to determine appropriate contingency levels.
-Costs of the recommended plan were further refined during cost certification and are reflected below.

-Table 8-1 summarizes the certified cost information for the NED plan which were used in the final economic evaluation.
-Construction first costs were revised to \$14,369,000.
-Interest during construction was computed on the construction first cost using a 12-month construction duration and the current discount rate of 2.25%.
+Table 8-1 summarizes the cost information for the NED plan which were used in the economic evaluation.
+Construction first costs were revised to \$15,312,000.
+Interest during construction was computed on the construction first cost using a 12-month construction duration and the current discount rate of 2.75%.
 There were no service facility costs to capture the widening benefits.
-The addition of aids-to-navigation was included.
-The total investment cost is the sum of the construction first cost, interest during construction, and aids-to-navigation.
+The total investment cost is the sum of the construction first cost and interest during construction.

 Table 8-1.
-NED Economic Costs (FY 22 prices)
+NED Economic Costs (October 2019 prices)

 Cost NED Plan

-Construction First Cost \$14,369,000
+Construction First Cost \$15,312,000

-DC (12 months @ 2.25%) \$323,000
+IDC (12 months @ 2.75%) \$421,000

-Aids to Navigation \$110,000
+Aids to Navigation -

-Total Investment Cost \$14,803,000
+Total Investment Cost \$15,733,000

-AAEQ Cost \$482,000
+AAEQ Cost \$563,000

 AAEQ OMRR&R \$150,000

-Total AAEQ Cost \$632 , 000
+Total AAEQ Cost \$713,000